CUCB/website/README.md

 ## Bundler config

-Sapper uses Rollup or webpack to provide code-splitting and dynamic imports, as well as compiling your Svelte components.
-With webpack, it also provides hot module reloading.
-As long as you don't do anything daft, you can edit the configuration files to add whatever plugins you'd like.
+The website uses Rollup and dynamic imports, as well as compiling your Svelte components.
+The configuration can be edited to add plugins, which currently includes the sass preprocessor, which allows us to write sass code instead of css.

 ## Production mode and deployment